 We derive a significant portion of our revenue from international operations, which are primarily conducted in foreign currencies.
 As a result, changes in the value of these foreign currencies relative to the U.S. dollar have significantly impacted our results of operations and may impact our future results of operations.
-During the past two years, the value of the U.S. dollar has remained historically strong in comparison to certain foreign currencies, including in Europe, Brazil and Australia.
-Since approximately one-third of our revenue is denominated in foreign currency, our revenue results have been negatively impacted, and we expect will continue to be impacted, by fluctuations in foreign currency exchange rates.
+During much of the past two years, the value of the U.S. dollar has strengthened in comparison to certain foreign currencies, including in Europe, Brazil and Australia.
+Since approximately one-third of our revenue is denominated in foreign currency, our revenue results during those periods were negatively impacted.
+Recent weakening of the U.S. dollar, however, resulted in a small positive impact during the third quarter of fiscal year 2017.
+We expect that we will continue to be impacted by fluctuations in foreign currency exchange rates.